Mwimwii/dashboard/README.md

 ```bash
 uvicorn main:app
 ```
 It is also possible to run the app and listen for changes to source files so the server automatically restarts to load your code changes.
 Be careful when using this feature though because it watches all files so only use it if your app does not write to log files during execution.
-You can watch for changes by running the following command.
+You can watch for changes by running the following command:

 ```bash
 uvicorn main:app --reload
 ```

-The web application should now be running on `127.0.0.1:8000` and `<your_ip>:8000`
+The web application should now be running on `127.0.0.1:8000`.